Using Paid Advertising for Local Marketing

-Paid Online Advertising: A Quick Introduction
+Paid Online Advertising: An Introduction

-The purpose of paid online advertising helps contractors generate online visibility and traffic.
+Paid online advertising helps contractors generate online visibility and traffic.
 More traffic leads to more bids.
 More bids lead, hopefully, to more profit.

 There are many types of online advertising formats to choose from.
 But trying to wrap your head around them all can be hassle.
 In fact, it may not seem like understanding paid online advertising is worth the effort.
 Especially with strange acronyms, like SEM, SEO, and PPC.